-In Year 7 all students learning Spanish or French in mixed ability form groups.
-In Years 8 and 9 most students will continue with one language and we also have two groups of dual linguists who continue with both.
-Students follow a creative curriculum using Metro 1 and 2 for French and Asi 1 and 2 for Spanish.
-Students are also provided with a MFL booklet which contains essential information and which supports their learning throughout the year.
-Textbooks stay in school or can be borrowed from the learning and resource centre and it is essential that students purchase a bilingual dictionary for use at home.
+In Year 7 students either learn Spanish or French in mixed ability form groups.
+In Years 8 and 9 students will continue with their language.
+Students follow a creative curriculum using Studio for French and Viva for Spanish.
+Students are also provided with a MFL study booklet which contains essential information and which supports their learning throughout this key stage.
+The textbooks are a digital resource and are used in lesson to create stimulating learning opportunities to practise the key language skills.

 Key Stage Four

 In Key Stage Four, students continue to build on what they know, understand and can already do at the end of Key Stage Three.
-Pupils follow the AQA Specification course.
-We use the Nelson Thornes AQA textbooks for French and Spanish and we subscribe to the online learning materials known as ‘Kerboodle’.
+Pupils follow the Edexcel Specification course and the KS4 curriculum follows ¡Viva!
+For Spanish and Studio for French.
+As in KS3 students have their own Active Learn account which helps to finely tune their language skills ready for their GCSE exams.
 The course prepares students to use the language for practical communication, builds up competence in grammar, structure, fluency and widens vocabulary.
 We use a wide variety of additional resources as well as film, music and internet.

 Key Stage Five

 At Key Stage Five we also use the Nelson Thornes AQA text books with access to online resources.
 Pupils follow the AQA syllabus in French and Spanish and complete an A level.
 We encourage all students to spend at least two weeks of Y12 in the target language country so they able to be immersed in the culture and language of either France or Spain.